nikramakrishnan/freetype-site/docs/ft2-header_inclusion.md

   #include FT_OUTLINE_H
 ```

-A compiler and its preprocessor only needs an include path to find the file &lsquo;ft2build.h&rsquo;; the exact locations and names of the other FreeType header files are hidden by preprocessor macro names, loaded by &lsquo;ft2build.h&rsquo;.
+A compiler and its preprocessor only needs an include path to find the file `ft2build.h`; the exact locations and names of the other FreeType header files are hidden by &lsquo;<a href="../ft2-header_file_macros/#header_file_macros">Header File Macros</a>&rsquo;, loaded by `ft2build.h`.
 The API documentation always gives the header macro name needed for a particular function.